 In 2017, NatWest introduced an AI-powered virtual bank teller.
 It can answer up to 200 questions and human customer service representatives are only needed when it comes to complex and high-impact customer questions.
 In 2018, overall it has handled about 100,000 conversations a month and NatWest expects this to become 2 million in the coming future.

-Finding the best option of financial services depends on the numerous parameters such as transactions history, demographics, etc. Manual analysis of these data is very time-consuming.
+Finding the best option for financial services depends on numerous parameters such as transaction history, demographics, etc. Manual analysis of these data is very time-consuming.
 However, an AI model can recommend the most suitable financial services such as investment schemes, credit card plans, and other offers to the customers.
 The system also enables the bank’s employees to recommend suitable plans to the customers quickly.
 These quick and personalized experiences can help keep customers happy and loyal.

 Talk to our experts today to find out.

 It’s no doubt that AI will play an integral part of the bank’s processes and operations.
 These are just a few use cases of artificial intelligence in the banking industry, and there are many ways AI is going to drive the banking sector into the future.
 The technology helps both banks and consumers improve accuracy, speed, and convenience.
-Analysts estimate that implementing artificial intelligence in banking industry will save more than $1 trillion.
 By 2030, banking and financial service sectors can save 22% in costs.
 Regardless of whether banks want to improve customer service, provide personalized services, or optimize daily processes, AI-powered technology is something banks should consider.